-1.6 SPECIFICATION
+1.6 Specification

-- 1.6.1 The Company shall ensure that appropriate specifications exist for incoming materials and finished goods and that these specifications are adequate and accurate. - 1.6.2 Specifications shall, where appropriate, be formally agreed with relevant parties. - 1.6.3 The Company shall operate a specification review procedure.
+- 1.6.1 The Company shall ensure that appropriate specifications and documentation [for example Declaration of Compliance (DoC)] exist for incoming materials and finished goods and that these specifications are adequate and accurate. - 1.6.2 Specifications shall, where appropriate, be formally agreed with relevant parties. - 1.6.3 The Company shall operate a specification review procedure.

-1.7 PRODUCT RECALL
+1.7 Product Recall

-- 1.7.1 The company shall have an effective product recall procedure for all products. - 1.7.2 The Company shall provide written guidance to relevant staff regarding the type of event that would constitute an "incident" and a documented incident reporting procedure shall be in place. - 1.7.3 Procedures shall exist to ensure that customers are notified should an incident take place which has potentially contaminated the product that has been delivered to the customer. - 1.7.4 All non-conforming products shall be handled or disposed of according to the nature of the problem and/or specific requirements of the customer. - 1.7.5 There shall be a person responsible for ensuring that corrective action including the review of all records of incidents are taken together with preventative action.
+- 1.7.1 The company shall have an effective product recall procedure for all products. - 1.7.2 The Company shall provide written guidance to relevant staff regarding the type of event that would constitute an "incident" and a documented incident reporting procedure shall be in place. - 1.7.3 Procedures shall exist to ensure that customers are notified should an incident take place which has potentially contaminated the product that has been delivered to the customer. - 1.7.4 All non-conforming products shall be handled or disposed of according to the nature of the problem and/or specific requirements of the customer. - 1.7.5 There shall be a person responsible for ensuring corrective action including the review of all records of incidents are taken together with preventative action.

-1.8 TRACEABILITY
+1.8 Traceability

-- 1.8.1 The company shall adequately identify all incoming materials and be able to trace work in progress and finished product at all stages during manufacture, storage, despatch and, where appropriate, distribution to the customer. - 1.8.2 The storage times for the various production records shall be appropriate to the traceability requirements and the life time of the product.
+- 1.8.1 The company shall adequately identify all incoming materials and be able to trace work in progress and finished product at all stages during manufacture, storage, dispatch and distribution to the customer. - 1.8.2 The storage times for the various production records shall be appropriate to the traceability requirements and the lifetime of the product.